What Is the Best Diet for Your Child With Autism?

 We suggest working with a pediatrician and a nutritionist to find the best diet for your child.
 Our team at HANDS will work with you to create plans to help your child become more amenable to introducing new foods into their diet.
 We offer parent training for autism to help implement methods at home, ensuring your child is continuously learning and using their developmental skills.
 Contact us for more information about our services.

-A young woman sitting next to a little boy as he plays with a colorful puzzle set.
+A woman sitting next to a young boy at a table across from another woman.

 More Posts